 - From the Lens tab, enable Diffraction Correction with a checkmark to apply the correction.

-- The setting can be saved as a component of a User Preset and applied to multiple images onwards.
+- The setting can be saved as a component of a Custom Preset and applied to multiple images onwards.